solana-foundation/solana-improvement-documents/XXXX-template.md

 status: Draft
 created: (fill me in with today's date, YYYY-MM-DD)
 feature: (fill in with feature tracking issues once accepted)
+supercedes: (optional - fill this in if the SIMD supercedes a previous SIMD)
+extends: (optional - fill this in if the SIMD extends the design of a previous SIMD)
 ---

 ## Summary